Experts find earthquake did not cause structural damages to buildings surveyed in Assam | Science-Environment

-Experts who have surveyed buildings in the state after Wednesday's earthquake of 6.4 on the Richter scale have found mostly non-structural damages in buildings surveyed, according to the Assam Real Estate and Infrastructure Developer's Association (AREA).
+Experts who have surveyed buildings in the state after Wednesday's earthquake of 6.4 magnitude have found mostly non-structural damages in buildings surveyed, according to the Assam Real Estate and Infrastructure Developer's Association (AREIDA).

-The impact of the earthquake however was in the heavy and devastating category with a combination of shallow depth, a short distance from the epicentre and of high magnitude, generating highly destructive seismic forces on buildings, AREIDA President PK Sharma said on Thursday.
+The impact of the earthquake however was in the heavy and devastating category with a combination of shallow depth, short distance from the epicenter and of high magnitude, generating highly destructive seismic forces on buildings, AREIDA President PK Sharma said on Thursday.

 Experts who extensively surveyed the earthquake damage, found these were primarily non-structural damage like wall cracks and the load-bearing Reinforced Cement Concrete (RCC) frame withstood the quake well in all buildings inspected, he said.